naomiHauret/lfgho-hackathon-2024/src/content/docs/02-setup.md

 - `walletAavePortfolio`, to get the detailed summary of the Aave portfolio of a given Ethereum wallet ;

-- `aaveSupply` enable connected users to supply a ERC20 token that's ERC-2612 compatible to an Aave pool ;
+- `aaveSupply` enables connected users to supply a ERC20 token that's ERC-2612 compatible to an Aave pool ;

-- `aaveBorrowReserveAsset` enable connected users to borrow a reserve asset from an Aave pool (**requires the user to have supplied to a pool**) ;
+- `aaveBorrowReserveAsset` enables connected users to borrow a reserve asset from an Aave pool (**requires the user to have supplied to a pool**) ;

-- `aaveRepayDebt` enable connected users to repay their Aave loan using their balance of the same token they borrowed ;
+- `aaveRepayDebt` enables connected users to repay their Aave loan using their balance of the same token they borrowed ;

-- `aaveRepayDebt` enable connected users to repay their Aave loan using their balance of the same token they borrowed ;
+- `aaveRepayDebt` enables connected users to repay their Aave loan using their balance of the same token they borrowed ;

-- `aaveWithdrawAsset` enable connected users to withdraw the assets they supplied to an Aave pool ;
+- `aaveWithdrawAsset` enables connected users to withdraw the assets they supplied to an Aave pool ;

 - `aaveCredit` - WIP - will enable connected users to delegate their borrowing power to other Ethereum addresses (which can mean other users or smart contracts).